Nozbe/NoOffice.org/book/dark.md

 ---
-Layout: chapter
+layout: chapter
-Part: intro
+part: intro
-Title: The dark side of remote work
+title: The dark side of remote work
 ---

 ## It's not all "cupcakes and rainbows" here